Car Body Shop Health and Safety Templates

 Do car body shops need to complete a risk assessment?

-Yes — every car body shop must carry out risk assessments to identify and control workplace hazards.
+Yes — every car body shop must carry out risk assessments to identify and control health and safety hazards.

 What are the main health and safety hazards in a car body shop?